10.2 Administration and governance of youth work

 Youth policy at the communal level

 The municipalities constitute the immediate living space of children and adolescents and are thus of particular relevance.
 They enable them to gain a wealth of experience in their immediate living environment by creating recreational facilities, open youth centres or mobile youth work and other infrastructure.
 The municipal extracurricular child and youth work comprises a very wide range of activities.
 These include the coordination and networking of interest groups and actors in extracurricular child and youth work, the construction and maintenance of child- and youth-specific leisure facilities, the support of child and youth organisations and the development and implementation of own offers and programs, such as holiday games or youth citizens celebrations.

-As part of the Austrian Youth Strategy (2019), each federal ministry has developed and defined one or more national 'youth objectives' within its own sphere of competence.
+As part of the Austrian Youth Strategy (2019 - ongoing), each federal ministry has developed and defined one or more national 'youth objectives' within its own sphere of competence.
 Building on this, measures to implement the youth objectives have been developed from autumn 2019 onwards.
 This aimed to establish youth policy as a cross-sectoral issue and leaned on the 4 fields of action of the Austrian Youth Strategy: Learning and Employment, Participation and Initiative, Quality of Life and a Spirit of Cooperation, and Media and Information.

 The operating unit for the Youth Strategy is the Youth Competence Centre (Kompetenzzentrum Jugend) within the DG Family and Youth at the Federal Chancellery.
 Established in May 2013, the Centre coordinates key activities, offers knowledge and skills, and establishes contact with experts.
 The goal of the centre is to develop a stable network between a diverse group of youth policy stakeholders.